-The NCRP has from its inception been a forwardlooking group.
-The numerous projects related to climate resiliency and mitigation reflect this: 45% of NCRP IRWM projects promote local energy independence, water/ energy use efficiency, GHG emission reduction, and carbon sequestration, while nearly 60% incorporate strategies to address anticipated conditions.
+The NCRP has from its inception been a forward-looking group.
+The numerous projects related to climate resiliency and mitigation reflect this: 45% of NCRP IRWM projects promote local energy independence, water/ energy use efficiency, GHG emission reduction, and/or carbon sequestration, while nearly 60% incorporate strategies to address anticipated conditions.
 Over 23% of projects specifically relate to anticipated changes in precipitation amounts and intensity.

-Although this evaluation of the NCRP Plan does not provide a pass/fail or other overall success metrics, the diverse array of projects types and the multiple goals they address reflect the NCRP's commitment to improving natural and built resources in the North Coast.
+Although this evaluation of the NCRP Plan does not provide a pass/fail or other overall success metrics, the diverse array of project types and the multiple goals they address reflect the NCRP's commitment to improving natural and built resources in the North Coast.
 This is a direct result of the NCRP PRP decision to pursue programmatic integration and project type diversity at the portfolio level and achieve this over time and through multiple rounds of funding.
 The result of this foresight and dedication is shown in the table below.
 It is a robust display that speaks to a long-term commitment to equity, transparency, and collaboration and should be celebrated by not only residents and stakeholders in the North Coast, but also the State of California, which is seeing integrated regional water management working well in real time for the benefit of all Californians.

-TABLE BLE 16.
-NCRP PROCESS EVALUATION - PLAN TOTALS GOAL OBJECTIVE METRIC NCRP PROJECTS % ALL PROJECTS UBJECTIVE NUMBER OF PROJECTS 111 1 Number of projects in NCRP that meet goals included in local plans 64 57.66% 1 Number of projects that work in collaboration with Tribes to include TEK/ 0 3 Tribal principles/ priorities in project implementation 23 20.72% 2 4 Number of projects implemented in Disadvantaged Communities 105 94.59% 2 5 Number of projects that benefit working landscapes and natural areas 88 79.28% , Number of projects that conserve, enhance, and restore watersheds (0.000) 3 6 and aquatic ecosystems and ecosystem function 77 69.37% 3 Number of projects that conserve, enhance and restore salmonid habitat 70 15 770/ 1 and watershed processes that support salmonids 73 65.77% 8 Number of projects that provide water supply reliability or improve water quality for municipal, domestic, agricultural, Tribal, or recreational uses 77 69.37% 0 Number of projects that improve water bodies that support the cultural, spiritual, 11 07.37 70 8 ceremonial, or traditional rights or Lifeways of California Native Tribes.
-15 13.51% 4 9 Number of drinking water quality and water related infrastructure projects 67 60.36% 9 Number of drinking water quality and water related infrastructure projects implemented in DACs 68 61.26% Number of projects that provide alternative sources of water to 10 groundwater use and/ or reduce groundwater contamination 9 8.11% Number of projects (implemented by NCRP or project sponsors) that assess climate change 11 effects, impacts, vulnerabilities, and strategies for local and regional sectors 4 3.60% 11 Number of projects that incorporate strategies for anticipated changes in precipitation amounts and intensity 26 23.42% 5 Number of projects that incorporate strategies that address anticipated drought 11 conditions, extreme flooding events, or other climate change challenges 67 60.36% Number of projects (implemented by NCRP or project sponsors) that promote local energy independence, (= ===) 12 water/ energy use efficiency, GHG emission reduction, carbon sequestration, and jobs creation 50 45.05% , 13 Number of projects included in the NCRP Plan that improve flood protection and reduce flood risk 15 13.51% 6 10 Number of projects included in the NCRP Plan that improve forest 0.700/ 13 health and reduce risk of catastrophic wildfires 3 2.70%
+TABLE 16.
+NCRP PRO OCESS EVALUATION - PLAN TOTALS GOAL OBJECTIVE METRIC NCRP PROJECTS % ALL PROJECTS ORTECTIVE NUMBER OF PROJECTS 111 1 Number of projects in NCRP that meet goals included in local plans 64 57.66% 1 3 Number of projects that work in collaboration with Tribes to include TEK/ Tribal principles/ priorities in project implementation 23 20.72% 2 4 Number of projects implemented in Disadvantaged Communities 105 94.59% 5 Number of projects that benefit working landscapes and natural areas 88 79.28% 3 6 Number of projects that conserve, enhance, and restore watersheds and aquatic ecosystems and ecosystem function 77 69.37% 7 Number of projects that conserve, enhance and restore salmonid habitat and watershed processes that support salmonids 73 65.77% 8 Number of projects that provide water supply reliability or improve water quality for municipal, domestic, agricultural, Tribal, or recreational uses 77 69.37% , 8 Number of projects that improve water bodies that support the cultural, spiritual, ceremonial, or traditional rights or Lifeways of California Native Tribes.
+15 13.51% 4 9 Number of drinking water quality and water related infrastructure projects 68 61.26% 9 Number of drinking water quality and water related infrastructure projects implemented in DACs 68 61.26% 10 Number of projects that provide alternative sources of water to groundwater use and/ or reduce groundwater contamination 9 8.11% 11 Number of projects (implemented by NCRP or project sponsors) that assess climate change effects, impacts, vulnerabilities, and strategies for local and regional sectors 4 3.60% 11 Number of projects that incorporate strategies for anticipated changes in precipitation amounts and intensity 26 23.42% 5 11 Number of projects that incorporate strategies that address anticipated drought conditions, extreme flooding events, or other climate change challenges 67 60.36% 12 Number of projects (implemented by NCRP or project sponsors) that promote local energy independence, water/ energy use efficiency, GHG emission reduction, carbon sequestration, and jobs creation 50 45.05% 13 Number of projects included in the NCRP Plan that improve flood protection and reduce flood risk 15 13.51% 6 13 Number of projects included in the NCRP Plan that improve forest health and reduce risk of catastrophic wildfires 3 2.70%